Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 Let’s look more closely at what each style actually feels like, how it works, and which situations it’s best suited for.

-How Infrared and Traditional Saunas Heat Your Body
+How Infrared and Traditional Saunas Create Heat

 What Is an Infrared Sauna?